 Limited Liability Partnerships (LLP)

 Limited liability partnerships are similar to limited partnerships, but give limited liability to every owner.
 An LLP protects each partner from debts against the partnership, they won’t be responsible for the actions of other partners.

 Partnerships can be a good choice for businesses with multiple owners, professional groups (like attorneys), and groups who want to test their business idea before forming a more formal business.

 LLC is the type of business entity that protects you from personal liability.
 Personal assets will not be at risk in case your LLC experiences bankruptcy or lawsuits.

 You can transfer any profits or losses through personal income without corporate taxes.
 However, LLC owners are considered self-employed, which means that every member should pay self-employment tax contributions.

 Although it has its benefits, LLCs can be quite limited in many states in the US.
-Some states require LLCs to dissolve THEN re-form whenever a member joins or leaves, except when there is an agreement within the LLC about buying, selling, and transferring ownership.
+Some states require LLCs to dissolve and THEN re-form whenever a member joins or leaves, except when there is an agreement within the LLC about buying, selling, and transferring ownership.

 LLCs are suitable for business owners with significant personal assets they want to be protected.
 This business structure is also a good choice for proprietors who need to pay a lower tax rate than they would with a corporation.

-There different kinds of a corporation:
+There are different kinds of a corporation: